 While they are still meant to be viewed in shady areas, SunBrite’s Veranda series TVs are up to 30 brighter than standard TVs.
 Like the other models, the new 75-inch model supports HDMI 2.0 and HDCP 2.2 for compatibility with 4K streaming devices and Blu-ray players and offers two HDMI ports and one USB port.

 Many people would generally opt for a projector for outdoor viewing, but you will have trouble viewing anything in the daytime compared to a TV.
 That said, like a projector, you still need to do a little planning before you set up the Veranda TV, as it is meant to be permanently installed wherever you place it.

 SunBrite isn’t the only company making outdoor TVs, but while competitors like SkyVue offer similarly sized TVs, they aren’t 4K.
-If this new 75-inch model has you interested but you want to do your research first, make sure to check out our 4K TV buying guide.
+If this has you interested but you want to do your research first, make sure to check out our 4K TV buying guide.

 - YouTube TV in 4K: Everything you need to know

 - YouTube TV: Plans, pricing, channels, how to cancel, and more

 - What is Apple TV+?
 Everything you need to know

 - 4K TV buying guide: Everything you need to know